particle-iot/docs/src/content/hardware/expansion/prototyping.md

 [MikroElektronika](https://www.mikroe.com/) has a collection of base boards and small accessory boards, Click, that connect by the mikroBUS.

 The mikroBUS includes I2C, SPI, serial, analog input (ADC), GPIO, PWM, and interrupts.
-A click shield available for Particle Gen 3 Feather (Argon, Boron) devices, as well as one for the B Series SoM.
+A click shield available for Particle Gen 3 Feather (Argon, Boron) devices, as well as one for the B-Series SoM.

 The [Mikroe community page](/hardware/expansion/mikroe/) has more information.